-Cyber-crime has dominated the headlines over the last couple of years.
+Cyber-crime has dominated the headlines over the last couple of years and the need for IT security solutions is of course a big concern.
 Major data breaches at healthcare organizations have been heavily reported.
 A reason for this is HIPAA.

 Under HIPAA, healthcare organizations are required to report all data breaches.
 But the threat extends to all industries and the US government: